nodejs/node/doc/api/fs.md

 * `callback` {Function}
   * `err` {Error}

-Asynchronous mkdir(2).
+Asynchronously creates a directory.
 No arguments other than a possible exception are given to the completion callback. `mode` defaults to `0o777`.

+See also: mkdir(2)

 ## fs.mkdirSync(path[, mode])
 <!-- YAML